piyalim/PSY6422/README.md

 /data - folder with data and codebook
 /figs - folder with graph output
 /script - folder with R script
+PSY6422.Rproj - the Rproject file
+index.Rmd - the markdown file of the project index.html - the html file of the project

 The project was made in R v4.3.0 with
 -tidyverse package (v2.0.0)